 - Order the listing by price

-Very good to know: Alice’s Secret Inn Backpackers is usually the cheapest hostel.
+Very good to know: Alice’s Secret Inn Backpackers is usually the cheapest hostel in Alice Springs.

 Alice Springs to Uluru

 Firstly, you need to be aware that Alice Springs and Uluru are not exactly neighbours.

 It’s actually a 6 hour drive each way from Alice to The Red Rock!